YW767486516/AspNetCore.Docs/aspnetcore/grpc/client.md

 }
 ```

-During a bi-directional streaming call the client and service can send messages to each other at any time.
-The best client logic for interacting with a bi-directional call varies depending on the service logic.
+During a bi-directional streaming call, the client and service can send messages to each other at any time.
+The best client logic for interacting with a bi-directional call varies depending upon the service logic.

 ## Additional resources